Houston police officer injured after truck crashes into patrol car during traffic stop - NewsBreak

 Elementary school employee in Channelview ISD threatened student with Taser, district says

 CHANNELVIEW, Texas — A Hamblen Elementary School staff member is no longer employed by Channelview ISD after reportedly threatening a student with a Taser, the district said Friday.
-It's not clear law enforcement was notified or if any charges have been filed.
-An investigation is underway and parents were...
+The alleged incident happened Thursday, Dec.
+8, in a classroom, according to the district.
+It's not clear law enforcement was notified...

+Man charged in shooting death of Takeoff asks court for $5K for private investigator, court documents say

+HOUSTON — The man accused of shooting and killing rapper TakeOff is asking the court for money to hire a private investigator, according to court documents.
+Patrick Xavier Clark, 33, is in jail on a $2 million bond in the high-profile murder case.
+He was caught shooting his gun on camera with a wine bottle in his hand outside the 810 Billiards and Bowling Alley the night the Migos rapper was killed, according to evidence presented in probable cause court on Monday.

 Family of Delano Burkes desperately seeking answers about the night he disappeared in the Heights